-3. First Profession.
-Annually professed members are those who make their first profession which is renewed annually for two years.
+- 3. First Profession.
+Annually-professed members are those who make their first profession which is renewed annually for two years.
 This is a three-year period of intense discernment and completion of a related project and study.
-This discernment phase is supported by mentors and is to result in a decision about whether the annually professed are to live the rest of their lives dedicated to God and to fulfilling their CSL monastic vows or to proceed otherwise (see Section VI below - Change in Member Status).

-4. Life Profession.
-Taking life-professed (solemn) vows is the final and most important step for a CSL member who has been praying, studying, providing service, and developing deeper relationships with both God and community members - for at least six-years.
-After completing the required CSL formation and discernment, gaining approval by the superior, and being ratified by lifeprofessed members, Life Profession is made as an expression of commitment to both God and to the CSL community.
+This discernment phase is supported by mentors and is to result in a decision about whether the annually professed are to live the rest of their lives dedicated to God and to fulfilling their CSL monastic vows or to proceed otherwise (see Section VI below Change in Member Status). - 4.
+Life Profession.
+Taking life-professed (solemn) vows is the final and most important step for a CSL member who has been praying, studying, providing service, and developing deeper relationships with both God and community members for at least six-years.
+After completing the required CSL formation and discernment, gaining approval by the superior, and being ratified by life-professed members, life profession is made as an expression of commitment to both God and to the CSL community.
+Special notice by the community is to be taken every ten years on the jubilee anniversary of a life-professed member.